krlove/eloquent-model-generator/README.md

 # Eloquent Model Generator

-Eloquent Model Generator is a tool based on [Code Generator](https://github.com/krlove/code-generator) for generating Eloquent models.
+Eloquent Model Generator generates Eloquent models using database schema as a source.

 ## Installation
 Step 1.
 Add Eloquent Model Generator to your project: